Skip to main content

 1. Create safe, ethical spaces for dialogue and learning, built on mutual trust and respect and ways of knowing.

-2. Reflect a distinctions-based approach, which includes First Nations, Inuit and Métis individuals from urban Indigenous communities, such that everyone around the table has an equitable voice in any discussions.
+2. Reflect a distinctions-based approach, which includes First Nations, Inuit, Métis and individuals from urban Indigenous communities, such that everyone around the table has an equitable voice in any discussions.

 3. Foster reciprocity in all relationships and listen to others in order to make decisions by consensus.